44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 PHOTO BY RED ASPEN PHOTOGRAPHY

 Western themes are taking the wedding world by storm.
 To bring this idea to your own affair, whether it's at a ranch or in your own backyard, lanterns are a must.
-Go with old-time brass iterations for your wedding table centerpieces, mixed with wooden textures.
+Go with antique iterations in brass for your lantern centerpieces, mixed with wooden textures.

 hanging lanterns in silver and gold suspended overhead with greenery